-Anaphylaxis, a potentially fatal disorder, is an acute, multisystem syndrome resulting from a sudden release of mast cell- and basophil-derived mediators into the circulation.
-Foods, medications and insect stings that cause a subsequent immunologic reaction are the most common reason for an anaphylactic reaction to occur.
-In humans, the heart, vasculature system and lungs are predominantly affected during anaphylaxis, and fatalities can result from circulatory collapse and respiratory arrest.
-Epinephrine is the recognized treatment of choice for such severe allergic reactions, as it is the only pharmacologic intervention that prevents and reverses obstruction to airflow in the upper and lower respiratory tracts.12-16 Acting as an agonist at $\alpha 1$ , $\beta 1$ and $\beta 2$ adrenergic receptors, epinephrine works in the emergency treatment of anaphylaxis by causing increased vasoconstriction ( $\alpha 1$ ), increased peripheral vascular resistance ( $\alpha 1$ ), decreased mucosal edema ( $\alpha 1$ ), increased inotropy ( $\beta 1$ ), increased chronotropy ( $\beta 1$ ), increased bronchodilation ( $\beta 2$ ) and decreased release of mediators of inflammation from mast cells and basophils ( $\beta 2$ ).
-Of note, clinical trials evaluating epinephrine for emergency anaphylaxis treatment will never be performed, due to ethical considerations in a disorder that can kill within minutes and mandates prompt epinephrine administration.
+Anaphylaxis, a potentially fatal disorder, is an acute, multisystem syndrome resulting from a sudden release of mast cell- and basophil-derived mediators into the circulation.1 Foods, medications and insect stings that cause a subsequent immunologic reaction are the most common reason for an anaphylactic reaction to occur.
+In humans, the heart, vasculature system and lungs are predominantly affected during anaphylaxis, and fatalities can result from circulatory collapse and respiratory arrest.^{1,2} Epinephrine is the recognized treatment of choice for such severe allergic reactions, as it is the only pharmacologic intervention that prevents and reverses obstruction to airflow in the upper and lower respiratory tracts.11-15 Acting as an agonist at α 1, β 1 and β 2 adrenergic receptors, epinephrine works in the emergency treatment of anaphylaxis by causing increased vasoconstriction (α 1), increased peripheral vascular resistance (α 1), decreased mucosal edema (α 1), increased inotropy (β 1), increased chronotropy (β 1), increased bronchodilation (β 2) and decreased release of mediators of inflammation from mast cells and basophils (β 2).
+Of note, clinical trials evaluating epinephrine for emergency anaphylaxis treatment will never be performed, due to ethical considerations in a disorder that can kill within minutes and mandates prompt epinephrine administration.3

-Included in this review are the epinephrine for anaphylaxis agents (Adrenaclick®, Adrenalin®, Auvi-Q®, EpiPen® and EpiPen Jr®) which are all Food and Drug Administration (FDA)-approved for the emergency treatment of severe allergic reactions.
+Included in this review are the epinephrine for anaphylaxis agents (Adrenaclick[®], Auvi-Q[®], EpiPen[®] and EpiPen Jr[®]) which are all Food and Drug Administration (FDA)-approved for the emergency treatment of severe allergic reactions.
 As noted in their FDA-approved package labeling, epinephrine is essential for the treatment of anaphylaxis and these agents are designed for emergency supportive therapy.
-Epinephrine is not intended to substitute immediate medical care; in conjunction with the administration of one of these agents, patients should seek the appropriate medical care.4-8
+They are not intended to substitute immediate medical care; in conjunction with the administration of one of these agents, patients should seek the appropriate medical care.4-7

-With the exception of Adrenalin®, all of the epinephrine for anaphylaxis agents are available as single use auto-injectors to be administered, by the patient or caregiver, as an intramuscular or subcutaneous injection into the anterolateral aspect of the thigh.4-8 Differences among the various epinephrine agents are minimal and include specific packaging and administration requirements.4-8 Auvi-Q® is the only epinephrine auto-injector that contains with audio instructions to guide patients and caregivers through the injection process.
-Adrenalin® is available as a single-use 1 mL vial for injection, while the remaining agents are available as a 0.15 and 0.3 mg injection.4-8 Generics are available within the class.
+All of the epinephrine for anaphylaxis agents are available as single use, auto-injectors to be administered, by the patient or caregiver, as an intramuscular or subcutaneous injection into the anterolateral aspect of the thigh.4-7 Differences among the various epinephrine agents are minimal and include specific packaging and administration requirements.
+Auvi-Q[®] is the only epinephrine auto-injector that contains with audio instructions to guide patients and caregivers through the injection process.
+Each agent is available as a 0.15 and 0.3 mg injection, and generics are available within the class.